Disability in Romania: Politics

 Civil-society advocacy relies on bodies such as the National Council of Disability and on strategic litigation.
 A 2023 EIN workshop in Bucharest documented persistent legal incapacitation, inaccessible polling stations and the absence of alternative voting formats, issues that the government began to test-address only in April 2025 through a tactile-and-audio ballot for blind voters.

 Disability benefits

 All certified disabled adults receive a monthly payment levels of which rise with the severity of impairment.
 Government data submitted to the European Social Charter show the top-tier indemnity climbing from 350 RON in 2021 to 368 RON in 2023, while the complementary budget for children with “high disability” rose from 175 RON to 316 RON over the same period; medium-tier rates saw proportional increases.

+Deinstitutionalisation

+Thousands of disabled people in Romania live in institutions.
+As of 2023, there were 16,000 adults in residential facilities, and an unknown number institutionalised in hospitals or psychiatric wards.
+Many of these individuals have intellectual disability.

+Disabled people in Romania, such as Elisabeta Moldovan, have worked with international advocacy groups like Inclusion Europe to explain the harms caused by institutions and advocate for other forms of care.

+The 2022-2027 National Strategy includes a target of 11,500 adults in institutions by 2026.